brianhie/evolocity/README.md

 tar xvf data.tar.gz
 ln -s data/target/ target
 ```
 within the same directory as this repository.
-Be sure to move the `target/` directory one level up.
+Be sure to move the `target/` directory one level up or create a symlink to it (as done above).

 ### Dependencies